Applications will be accepted from September 1st through December 15th each year and must be accompanied by a $50 non-refundable application fee.

 - You will be prompted to "Create an Account," Complete registration and print confirmation page for your records.

 The exam takes approximately three and one half (31/2) hours to complete.
-Study Guides and Practice Tests can be obtained online through the ATI website for an additional fee.
+Study Guides and Practice Tests are optional and can be obtained online through the ATI website for an additional fee.
 On the day of testing, applicants MUST bring the following mandatory items and report to CREAN HALL OFFICE OF STUDENT AFFAIRS.
 Photo ID (ex.
 Driver's License, School ID); No. #2 Pencils.

 Parking is available in the Medical Center garage (entrance on Chambers Street).
 If you park on the local streets be sure to observe posted parking regulations.
 In the event of an emergency cancellation examinees may call (609-599-5239) after 6:00am on the day of the exam for a recorded message.
 If you do NOT hear a special announcement regarding the exam, you can assume the exam will be given as scheduled.